 First aid is medical care that all employers must provide to their employees.
 The difference between first aid and medical treatment is based on the type of treatment an employee receives.
-It does not depend on whether the treatment is provided by a physician or another licensed health-care professional.
+It doesn't depend on whether the treatment is provided by a physician or another licensed health-care professional.

 The California Labor Code, Section 5401(a) defines first aid as "any one-time treatment, and any follow-up visit for the purpose of observation of minor scratches, cuts, burns, splinters, or other minor industrial injury, which do not ordinarily require medical care.
 This one-time treatment, and follow-up visit for the purpose of observation, is considered first aid even though provided by a physician or registered professional personnel, and can be self-insured.